 The interest rate is the amount you pay your lender for the privilege of borrowing money every year, expressed as a percentage of the total loan amount.
-At their lowest point, interest rates for home loans hovered around 2.65%, but that was an anomaly.
+At their lowest point during the pandemic, interest rates for home loans hovered around 2.65%, but that was an anomaly.
 Historically, rates have been closer to 8%.

 The next kind of rate to understand is APR, short for annual percentage rate.
 This figure is almost always higher than the rate alone because it accounts for all the costs of the loan, including origination fees and discount points.

 Toward the beginning of the loan process, you will receive a Loan Estimate that includes both interest rate and APR.
 If you're comparing different loan programs (or even different lenders), you'll see interest rate and APR listed for every option.

 Why mortgage rates matter

 Small differences in rates may not seem like a big deal, but a rate that’s lower by just a few basis points (the numbers after the period) can save you both in monthly payments and in total interest paid over the life of the loan.

 If you put 20% down on a $500,000 home, your total loan would be $400,000.
 With a 30-year loan and an interest rate of 6.25%, your monthly payment (including taxes and insurance) would be $3,400.37.
 If your rate were 6%, your monthly payment would drop to $3,335.70.

 That monthly payment difference isn’t huge—just $64.
 But what about total interest paid over the life of the loan?

 With a 6.25% rate on that $400,000 loan, you would pay $486,634 in interest by the end of your 30-year term.
 If your rate were 6%, however, you would pay just $461,113 in interest in that same timeframe.
 The difference is a whopping $25,521!